Films tagged "African Studies"

 Brownstones to Red Dirt

-Kids from Brooklyn's Bed-Stuy projects and orphans from Sierra Leone's brutal civil war have one thing in common: no one gives them a chance.
-Brownstones to Red Dirt, a feature-length documentary tells the story of how these “lost” groups find one another through a pen pal program that not only shapes their lives, but also shows them that even if they can't count on the world, they can count on each other.
+Kids from Brooklyn's Bed-Stuy projects and orphans from Sierra Leone's civil war find one another through a pen pal program that not only shapes their lives, but also shows them that they can count on each other.

 Hugh Jackman and his wife, Deborra-lee Furness, traveled to Ethiopia as ambassadors for World Vision Australia.
 While in the Yirgacheffe region, Hugh met a 27 year-old coffee farmer named Dukale, working to lift his family out of poverty.
 Spending time on Dukale's farm, Hugh learned first-hand about the value of fair trade coffee.